 In the initial phase, there will be two tram lines.
 During the daytime, the trams will run at 7.5 minute intervals.
 The length of the planned track is approximately 23 km.
 Three-quarters of it will run on its own lane, separated from the other traffic.

 The trams can reach a top speed of 70 km per hour, with an average speed of 20 km per hour.
-During rush hour, the tramway will be the fastest transport mode from the city centre to Hervanta, the University Hospital and Lentävänniemi.
+During rush hour, the tramway will be the fastest transport mode from the city centre to Hervanta and to the University Hospital.

 The capacity of one 37 m tramcar is 240 passengers which is almost three times more than a conventional bus or about 185 cars.

 The depot will be located in Hervanta.

-The Tramway Alliance is composed of the City of Tampere, VR Track Ltd, YIT Construction Services Ltd, Pöyry Finland Plc and, by means of a sub-alliance contract, Ratatek Ltd. During the development phase, the Tramway Alliance will prepare a detailed implementation plan of the tracks, street planning, stops and the depot.
-The plan’s aim is to find the best feasible solutions to support the construction decision.
-The tramway is planned in dialogue with residents, communities, businesses and property owners.
+The Tramway Alliance is composed of the City of Tampere, Tampere Tramway Ltd, VR Track Ltd, YIT Construction Services Ltd and Pöyry Finland Plc.
+During the development phase, the Tramway Alliance prepared a detailed implementation plan of the tracks, street planning, stops and the depot.
+The plan’s aim was to find the best feasible solutions to support the construction decision.
+The tramway was planned in dialogue with residents, communities, businesses and property owners.

-Tramway construction commenced in 2017.
-The adverse effects of the construction phase will be managed with the help of good planning and communications.
+Tramway construction started in 2017.
 The tramway construction is a long-term project that will result in a number of changes, given that the line will be running through a busy and functional city.
 Upon completion, it will become the city’s new arterial route.